 5.04: Administration of the Placement Agency

+5.05: Financial Responsibilities

-5.05: General Casework Management
+5.06: General Casework Management

-5.06: Intake Evaluations

-5.07: Service Planning Requirements

-5.08: Placement Requirements
+5.07: Services to Children

+5.08: Services to Birthparents and Expectant Parents

-5.09: Services to Birth Parents in Adoption
+5.09: Services to Foster Parents

-5.10: Services to Foster and Adoptive Parents
+5.10: Services to Adoptive Parents

-5.11: Services to Foster Children

-5.12: Discharge from Placement
+5.11: Placement Requirements

-5.13: Record Keeping Requirements
+5.12: Record Keeping Requirements

-5.14: Applicability of 102 CMR 5.00
+5.13: Applicability of 606 CMR 5.00

 5.01: Introduction

-102 CMR 5.00 is adopted in accordance with M.G.L. c.
-28A which states the policy of state government to assure every child a fair and full opportunity to reach his or her full potential.
-These standards are intended to protect the dignity of children, birth families and adoptive families; to fulfill every child’s right to a permanent, loving, and caretaking family; and to ensure that the child is the primary client of all placement agencies.
-A placement agency's philosophy, administrative policy and services to and for children shall be directed toward strengthening a child's relationship first with his birth family; providing a child with a parental substitute who will offer the child a secure family relationship during temporary placement or with a shelter program when necessary; and offering the child a permanent family relationship in an adoptive family when appropriate.
+606 CMR 5.00 is adopted in accordance with M.G.L. c.
+15D which states the policy of state government to assure every child a fair and full opportunity to reach his or her full potential.
+These standards are intended to protect the dignity of children, birth families and adoptive families; to fulfill every child’s right to a permanent, loving, and caretaking family; to prevent the abduction, exploitation, sale, re-homing or trafficking of children; to ensure that the child is the primary client of all placement agencies; and that every placement is in the best interest of the child.
+A placement agency's philosophy, administrative policy and services to and for children shall be directed toward strengthening a child's relationship first with his or her birth family; providing a child with a parental substitute who will offer the child a secure family relationship during temporary placement or with a shelter program when necessary; and offering the child a permanent family relationship in an adoptive family when appropriate.
 M.G.L. c.
-28A, § 11(c) and M.G.L. c.
+15D, § 6(a) and M.G.L. c.
 210, § 11A prohibit private adoptions and require that children be placed for adoption only through licensed placement agencies offering adoption services.
-102 CMR 5.00 identifies the following general goals for each agency placing children in foster, adoptive or residential placement:
+606 CMR 5.00 identifies the following general goals for each agency placing children in foster, adoptive or residential care:

 (a) administrative and fiscal competence;